digitalcrust/digitalcrust-website/content/DigitalCrust.md

 ## [[Motivation]]

-Current collaborative and funding practices for geoinformatics research result in [[Development silos|development silos]], low community adoption rates, competing platforms, and duplication of effort between organizations.
+Current collaborative and funding practices for geoinformatics research lead to [[Development silos|development silos]], low community adoption rates, competing platforms, and duplication of effort between organizations.
 We seek to extend current emphasis on software systems and infrastructure with a focus on improving the collaborative model for software-based work